Code-With-Reza/drum-kit-using-html-css-javascript/README.md

-This is a small project to prepare a drum kit using HTML, CSS and javascript!
+This is a small project for a drum kit using HTML, CSS and javascript!